It’s time to prepare for next year’s AMC!

 There are many math competitions in the United States.
 Of those, only AMC → AIME → USAMO sequence would take you to the IMO (International Math Olympiad), the highest level math competition for high school students in the world.

-Although the last round of this year’s AMC 10/12 is coming at a close on February 13, 2019, we must prepare in advance for the 2020 AMC 10/12 contests.
+Although the last round of this year’s was finished on February 13, 2019, we must prepare for the 2020 AMC 10/12 contests.
 As the great scientist Louis Pasteur said, “Chance favors only the prepared mind.”
 Those who strive to prepare early, and work hard are the ones who achieve the best results.
 The AMC is a complex math competition that requires dedication and focus.
 Therefore, the earlier our students start preparing, the better their scores will be.
 Read more at:

 - 116 Full-length Real AMC Problems Sets are a Golden Resource to Our AMC 10/12 Prep Program